filodb/FiloDB/README.md

 * Incrementally computed columns and geospatial annotations
 * MPP-like automatic caching of projections from popular queries for fast results

-FiloDB is a great fit for bulk analytical workloads, or streaming / append-only event data.
+FiloDB is a great fit for bulk analytical workloads, or streaming / mostly-append event data.
 It is not optimized for heavily transactional, update-oriented workflows.

 [Overview presentation](http://velvia.github.io/presentations/2014-filodb/#/) -- see the docs folder for design docs.